FlawlessNa/Legends/README.md

   - When a new action overwrites the previous and keys change, then keyups are triggered
   - When Focus Lock changes, keyups are also triggered
 - [ ] Refactor the controller top-level functions

+## Performance Branch
+- [ ] Ability to use Multiple clients within a single Engine
+  - Need to have multiple instances of EngineData for 1 engine (1 instance per client)
+  - Blockers/Unblockers need to be work for each client individually

 ## Leeching Branch - TODOs
 - [ ] Multi-client blockers